Healthy Homes Assessment Raureka

 Raureka Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Raureka and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory for all Raureka and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.

 From 1 July 2021

-• Property managers and private landlords must make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes